Cape Rodney-Okakari Point Marine Reserve: Recreation

 The reserve has about 200,000 visitors per year.

 It is used by snorkeling, scuba-diving and kayaking.
 However, it is unsuitable for in-water activities during east east or north-east winds of 20 knots or more, and east or north-east swells of more than a metre.

 Kayaking and boating is permitted in the reserve, and there is a boat launching ramp near the reserve at Omaha Cove.
 Boats are permitted to navigate and anchor carefully, but dragging anchors can damage marine life.
 Fishing is banned.

 Dogs are not permitted anywhere within the reserve, including on foreshore areas.
 Divers must not break off small fragile animals like hydroids, lace corals and sponges.
 Visitors are also not permitted to fish, feed fish, or move underwater rocks.
 On-shore rocks can be turned over carefully, but must be returned to their original position.

-There is a coastal walkway and farm walkway.
+The Cape Rodney Walkway follows the cliffs to the east of the marine reserve along Cape Rodney, and begins with a steep climb.
+Additionally, a farm walkway can be found near the reserve.
 Visitors can also explore rock pools at low tide.